gioppoluca/gl-timeline/README.md

 This module allows you to create a timeline from Journal Entries.

 It provides a dialog to add time data to Journal Entries and a dialog to plot the timeline.

+For reviewers this is still a work in progress.
+The code here is a first mockup for the module.